-In the present case, the Court should not award the Defendant attorney’s fees because awarding attorney’s fees to commercial property owners was not the generally assembly’s intent.
-Defendant argues that there is sufficient evidence on the record to determine that the property currently has an agricultural use, however there is also sufficient evidence on the record to establish that “parcel A” as described by Defendant’s appraiser is not, in fact, agricultural land but commercial land that is not used for agricultural purposes but is in fact a commercial property as evidenced by the commercial structure on the property and the landowner’s testimony that he received several offers to rent “parcel A” to a commercial business.
+In the present case, the Court should not award the landowner attorney’s fees because awarding attorney’s fees to commercial property owners was not the Generally Assembly’s intent.
+To benefit from the attorney’s fees statute, the landowner now argues that the property at issue currently has an agricultural use, however the landowner advanced a much different position at trial.
+The landowner testified to the existence of a commercial structure on the property and that he received several offers to rent the land for a commercial business.
+Additionally, landowner’s appraiser used commercial sales and ultimately reached a commercial value of $70,000 per acre.
+It is this commercial valuation that supported the jury’s award of $112,472.50.

-It is clear from the plain language of the statute that the general assembly’s intent was to protect property owners who owned and used their land for agricultural purposes not property owners who are holding commercial property.
-The only way for the Defendant to meet the 150% requirement set forth by the statute is to argue, as they did, that their agricultural land is not in fact agricultural.
-Plaintiff’s do not dispute the fact that the land is used for agricultural purposes and its highest and best use is agricultural, however, the defendant does dispute this fact.
-ODOT presented an appraisal using agricultural land values for the property.
-Conversely, the Defendant called two witnesses and presented evidence to testify that the land in question did not have agricultural value but commercial value.
-The Defendant’s appraiser used commercial sales and ultimately reached a commercial value of $70,000 per acre.
-The idea that landowners can argue that their property is a commercial property to obtain a higher land value and then argue that their property is agricultural property is agricultural to obtain attorney’s fees is unconscionable and clearly not the intent of the general assembly.
+Further, it is this commercial land valuation, presented by the landowner and awarded by the jury, that enabled the landowner to meet the second prong of the attorney’s fees statute, specifically, the requirement that the final award of compensation be more than one hundred fifty per cent of the agency's good faith offer or a revised offer.
+The 150% threshold was only reached by convincing the jury that their now agricultural land was not, in fact, agricultural.
+Again, the landowner called witnesses and presented evidence the land at issue did not have agricultural value, but a commercial value.
+The landowner’s entire case was built on a commercial land valuation.
+The idea that landowners can argue that their property is a commercial property to obtain a high valuation award from a jury, and then argue that their property is agricultural property to obtain attorney’s fees, is unconscionable and clearly not the intent of the statute.

-This Court should find that while the Defendant’s property may meet the first part of the test, they cannot use commercial values and commercial land sales to meet the 150% requirement set out by the statute.
+This Court should not support this manipulation of evidence in contravention to the intention of the statute.
+The Court must find that while the Defendant’s property may meet the first part of the test, they cannot then use commercial values and commercial land sales to meet the 150% requirement set out by the statute.

 The Court should not award attorney’s fees because Defendant has failed to establish attorney’s and appraisal fees actually incurred and has presented no evidence supporting the reasonableness of the fees.